-3. Time of Payment
+c.
+Time of Payment

-In order to complete registration, law school students must either pay all tuition and fees within ten (10) business days of the start of the term (or at the time of registration if registering after the start of the term), or make other financial arrangements with Golden Gate University.
+In order to complete registration, law school students must either pay all tuition and fees by the tuition deadline for the term (or at the time of registration if registering after the tuition deadline for the term), or make other financial arrangements with Golden Gate University.

-4. Delinquent Term Charges Fee

-Students will be assessed a delinquent term charges fee of \$100 per semester if payment of all tuition and fees are not paid in full by the payment deadline for the term, as published in the academic calendar.
+d.
+Delinquent Term Charges Fee Students will be assessed a delinquent term charges fee of \$100 per semester if payment of all tuition and fees are not paid in full by the payment deadline for the term, as published in the academic calendar.